eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 6 - Word vectors and embeddings.md

 * Dimensionality reduction (SVD, LSA)
 * One row per term/word
 * One column per context term/word (rows and columns can be the same but not necessarily)
-* Vales represent counts of words *within the context* of another word
+* Valeus represent counts of words *within the context* of another word

 #### What is the context?
 _Multiple definitions_